 Price: Free at PaperKarma

 Whether you live in New York, Los Angeles or points in between, finding an available parking spot can eat up a good amount of your valuable time.
-Enter the ParkMe app.
+Enter the BestParking app.
 This handy service will show you available garage and street parking either immediately around you or anywhere you search on their map, along with the cost for each one.
-The app lists over 200,000 locations, in 15,000 cities, on 7 continents, and you can set it to look for either daily or monthly parking.
+The app lists locations in more than 100 U.S. cities.

-In addition, the app will tell you how many spaces are left in the garage or on a particular metered street, so you can judge if you can make it there in time to take advantage of their availability.
-Some garages allow you to pay for and reserve a space directly through the app (the parking icons with the price tag icons.)
+Some garages allow you to pay for and reserve a space directly through the app (the parking icons with the blue price tag icons.)
 If that option is not available for the space you're interested in, you can still see a picture of the parking area, the opening and closing times for the garage, as well as how much it will cost you, based on how long you are going to stay.

 No one likes to see their privacy and time violated by a telemarketer calling your mobile phone.
 Fortunately, with a smartphone, you can outwit them.
 There are apps that identify incoming calls from telemarketers and even outright block the call.